moreati/bitwrap-io/whitepaper.md

 https://bitwrap.github.io/#octothorpe

-By using state-vectors designed to model the tic-tac-toe board, we can effectively model a game of tic-tac-to as a deterministic state machine without suffering from 'State Explosion'
+By using state-vectors designed to model the tic-tac-toe board, we have effectively modeled a game of tic-tac-to as a deterministic state machine without suffering from 'State Explosion'.